goioc/web/README.md

 ...
 ```

-Of course, you can still directly use `http.ResponseWriter` and `*http.Request`, if you like.
+Cool, huh? 🤠 Of course, you can still directly use `http.ResponseWriter` and `*http.Request`, if you like.

 ## Basic concepts